PocketRelay/ServerKotlin/README.md

 > Note: if you play other EA games such as Battlefield this may affect your ability to connect
 > to the servers for those games, so you will need to remove this redirect before playing them

-## Working so far

-- [x] Working Server & Client Connections
-- [x] Parsing and reading packets
-- [x] Clean and easy builders for creating packets
-    - (similar to compose uses a DSL making it super easy to use)
-- [x] Initial database structure
-- [x] Create Account with server
-    - [x] Store user in database
-- [x] Login
-    - [x] Access users in database and retrieve them
-    - [x] Silent login / Token based login
-- [x] Main menu message
-- [x] Character storage and selection
-- [x] Galaxy at war
-- [x] Matchmaking
-    - NOTE: Some match settings are respected but not all currently private matches are not respected
-- [x] Playing games!
-- [x] In game store

 ## Planned